-- (a) retirement benefits under the Pension Plan and SERP, the present value of which is disclosed in the Pension Benefits Table on page 37, - (b) the aggregate balance disclosed in the Nonqualified Deferred Compensation table above, - (c) the executive's EIC Plan payment for the year ended January 3, 2009, as disclosed in the Summary Compensation Table on page 27, or - (d) the value of the executive's vested "in-the-money" unexercised stock options, which the executive would retain in all termination scenarios except termination without "cause" with no severance, resignation or termination with "cause".
+(a) retirement benefits, the present value of which is disclosed in the Pension Benefits Table on page 40,

+(b) the aggregate balance disclosed in the Nonqualified Deferred Compensation table above,

+(c) the executive's EIC Plan payment for the year ended January 1, 2011, as disclosed in the Summary Compensation Table on page 33, or

+(d) the value of the executive's vested "in-the-money" unexercised stock options, which the executive would retain in all termination scenarios except termination without "cause" with no severance, resignation not qualifying as a retirement or termination with "cause".

-The named executive officers do not have employment contracts with VF; all of the potential payments outlined below are defined in benefit plan documents described in this proxy statement.
+The named executive officers, other than Mr. Salzburger, do not have employment contracts with VF; all of their potential payments outlined below are defined in benefit plan documents described in this proxy statement.
+Under Mr. Salzburger's 2005 employment agreement, he would receive one year of base salary and a pro rata amount of his annual incentive bonus which would have been earned for the year of termination in the event of his termination without cause.

-Potential Payments upon a Change in Control
+Potential Payments upon a Change in Control of VF

 VF has entered into Change-in-Control Agreements with the named executive officers.
 These Agreements provide severance benefits to the executives only if their employment is terminated by VF without cause or for good reason by the executive within the 24 month period after a change in control of VF.
 "Good reason" for this purpose means a material reduction in the executive's authority or duties, budget or compensation; a requirement that the executive relocate anywhere not mutually acceptable to the executive and VF; or a breach by the Company of the Agreement.
 The Agreements have a term of three years with automatic annual extensions.
 The Agreements may be terminated by VF, unless it has knowledge that a third party intends to effect a change in control of VF, and they may not be terminated until two years after a change in control occurs.
-Generally, severance benefits payable to the named executive officers include a lump-sum payment of an amount equal to 2.99 times the sum of the executive's current annual salary plus the highest amount of annual incentive awarded to the executive during the three fiscal years ending prior to the date on which the executive's employment is terminated following a change in control of VF.
-Under the terms of the Agreements or the Stock Plan, the executives would also be entitled to supplemental benefits, such as payment of a pro rata portion of non-equity incentive compensation, accelerated rights to exercise stock options, accelerated lapse of restrictions on restricted stock units and restricted stock, lump-sum payments under the VF SERP, continued life and medical insurance for specified periods after termination, entitlements under retirement plans and a lump-sum payment upon attaining retirement age.
+Generally, severance benefits payable to the named executive officers include a lump-sum payment of an amount equal to 2.99 times the sum of the executive's current annual salary plus the highest amount of annual incentive awarded to the executive during the three fiscal years ending prior to the date on which the executive's would also be entitled to supplemental benefits, such as payment of a pro rata portion of non-equity incentive compensation, accelerated rights to exercise stock options, accelerated lapse of restrictions on restricted stock units and restricted stock, lump-sum payments under the VF SERP for U.S.-based executives, continued life and medical insurance for specified periods after termination, entitlements under retirement plans and a lump-sum payment upon attaining retirement age.